PritenMakwana44/matte-black/README.md

 1. Much help was taken from Tutors at Code Institute.
 2. Much help and inspirtation was taken from Code Insitute course materials.
 3. Much help was taken from Code Institute Slack channels.
 4. The moments walkthrough project was used as a template for thsi project.
+5. Many students past, present and future helped with this project.